NicholasJohnson9149/Traffic-Sign-Classifier-Project/Nicholas_traffic-sign-detection-writeup.md

 **Build a Traffic Sign Recognition Pipeline using TensorFlow**

-[image1]: ./ouput-pictures/image1.png "histogram of label frequency before before data augmentation) "
+[image1]: ./ouput-pictures/image1.png "histogram of label frequency before before data augmentation"
-[image2]: ./ouput-pictures/image2.png "Logo Title Text 2"
+[image2]: ./ouput-pictures/image2.png "array of prossesed data images"
-[image3]: ./ouput-pictures/image3.png "Logo Title Text 2"
+[image3]: ./ouput-pictures/image3.png "array of secound set of daata uding processing"
-[image4]: ./ouput-pictures/image4.png "Logo Title Text 2"
+[image4]: ./ouput-pictures/image4.png "modified LeNet Architeture used to crate the network"
-[image5]: ./ouput-pictures/image5.png "Logo Title Text 2"
+[image5]: ./ouput-pictures/image5.png "processed images - preditions of signs "
-[image6]: ./ouput-pictures/image6.png "Logo Title Text 2"
+[image6]: ./ouput-pictures/image6.png "more german traffic signs for processesing"
-[image7]: ./ouput-pictures/image7.png "Logo Title Text 2"
+[image7]: ./ouput-pictures/image7.png "graphs of model accuracy using text and training data over # epochs"
-[image8]: ./ouput-pictures/image8.png "Logo Title Text 2"
+[image8]: ./ouput-pictures/image8.png "normalized data for training "
-[image9]: ./ouput-pictures/image9.png "Logo Title Text 2"
+[image9]: ./ouput-pictures/image9.png "predition precentages of test images "
-[image10]: ./ouput-pictures/image10.png "Logo Title Text 2"
+[image10]: ./ouput-pictures/image10.png "predition output of test images"

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)